Analyzing and fixing the issues

 NOTE: If you are following this sample walkthrough guide by reading this guide and confronting it to the pre-loaded models without adding the fixed model, at this point you have to switch to the V2 of the Contoso 1M - currency conversion model.

 Then, mark as fixed the issue in DAX Optimizer.
-In this specific case, because the code change also removed the iterator, you have to mark as fixed even the second issue.
+In this specific case, because the code change also removed the iterator, you have to mark as fixed even the other two issues.

 Fixed issues in Dax Optimizer

-Now, go to the Measures page, and filter for the measures that have issues by clicking on Show Only Measures with Issues.
+Now, go to the Measures page, and filter for the measures that have issues by clicking on View / Issues only.

 Issues in Dax Optimizer